HarperDB/documentation/docs/technical-details/reference/resource.md

 ## Resource Class

-The Resource class is designed to model different data resources within HarperDB.
+The Resource class is designed to provide a unified API for modeling different data resources within HarperDB.
+Database/table data can be accessed through the Resource API.
 The Resource class can be extended to create new data sources.
 Resources can be exported to define endpoints.
 Tables themselves extend the Resource class, and can be extended by users.

 Conceptually, a Resource class provides an interface for accessing, querying, modifying, and monitoring a set of entities or records.
 Instances of a Resource class can represent a single record or entity, or a collection of records, at a given point in time, that you can interact with through various methods or queries.
 Resource instances can represent an atomic transactional view of a resource and facilitate transactional interaction.
 A Resource instance holds the primary key/identifier, context information, and any pending updates to the record, so any instance methods can act on the record and have full access to this information to during execution.
 Therefore, there are distinct resource instances created for every record or query that is accessed, and the instance methods are used for interaction with the data.

+Resource classes also have static methods, which are generally the preferred way to externally interact with tables and resources.
+The static methods handle parsing paths and query strings, starting a transaction as necessary, performing access authorization checks (if required), creating a resource instance, and calling the instance methods.
+This general rule for how to interact with resources:
+* If you want to *act upon* a table or resource, querying or writing to it, then use the static methods.
+For example, you could use `MyTable.get(34)` to access the record with a primary key of `34`.
+* If you want to *define custom behavior* for a table or resource (to control how a resource responds to queries/writes), then extend the class and override/define instance methods.

+The Resource API is heavily influenced by the REST/HTTP API, and the methods and properties of the Resource class are designed to map to and be used in a similar way to how you would interact with a RESTful API.

+The REST-based API might feel a little different from traditional Create-Read-Update-Delete (CRUD) APIs.
+Legacy CRUD APIs were typically designed with single-server interactions in mind, but semantics that attempt to guarantee no existing record or overwrite-only behavior require locks that don't scale well in distributed database, and centralizing writes around `put` calls provides much more scalable, simple, and consistent behavior in a distributed eventually consistent database.
+You can generally think of CRUD operations mapping to REST operations like this:
+* Read - `get`
+* Create with a known primary key - `put`
+* Create with a generated primary key - `post`/`create`
+* Update (Full) - `put`
+* Update (Partial) - `patch`
+* Delete - `delete`

-The RESTful HTTP server and other server interfaces will instantiate/load resources to fulfill incoming requests so resources can be defined as endpoints for external interaction.
-When resources are used by the server interfaces, they will be executed in transaction and the access checks will be performed before the method is executed.
+The RESTful HTTP server and other server interfaces will directly call resource methods of the same name to fulfill incoming requests so resources can be defined as endpoints for external interaction.
+When resources are used by the server interfaces, they will be executed in a transaction and the access checks will be performed before the method is executed.
 Paths (URL, MQTT topics) are mapped to different resource instances.
-Using a path that does specify an ID like `/MyResource/3492` will be mapped to a Resource instance where the instance's ID will be `3492`, and interactions will use the instance methods like `get()`, `put()`, and `post()`.
-Using the root path (`/MyResource/`) will map to a Resource instance with an ID of `null`.
+Using a path that specifies an ID like `/MyResource/3492` will be mapped to a Resource instance where the instance's ID will be `3492`, and interactions will use the instance methods like `get()`, `put()`, and `post()`.
+Using the root path (`/MyResource/`) will map to a Resource instance with an ID of `null`, and this represents the collection of all the records in the resource or table.

-You can create classes that extend Resource to define your own data sources, typically to interface with external data sources (the Resource base class is available as a global variable in the HarperDB JS environment).
+You can create classes that extend `Resource` to define your own data sources, typically to interface with external data sources (the `Resource` base class is available as a global variable in the HarperDB JS environment).
 In doing this, you will generally be extending and providing implementations for the instance methods below.
 For example:

 ```javascript
 export class MyExternalData extends Resource {